pyta-uoft/pyta/docs/checkers/index.md

 ### Redundant Condition (R9900)

-This error occurs when an `if` or `while` condition is guaranteed to be true given the program control flow leading to the conditional statement.
+This error occurs when an `if` or `while` condition is guaranteed to be true.

 Example: